RFS-ADRENO/zca-js/README.md

 bun install zca-js # or npm install zca-js
 ```

+## Documentation

+See [API Documentation](https://zca.tdung.co/) for more details.

 ## Basic Usages

 ### Login

+**UPDATE**: You can now get all required information by using [ZaloDataExtractor](https://github.com/JustKemForFun/ZaloDataExtractor) extension.
+Just open the extension and copy the data to your clipboard.

 ```javascript
 import { Zalo } from "zca-js";